Kaixhin/dockerfiles/cuda-digits/README.md

 digits
 ======
 Ubuntu Core 14.04 + CUDA 7.0.28 + Pycaffe + DIGITS.
-Requires the host has the corresponding CUDA drivers installed for the kernel module.
+Requires the host has the corresponding CUDA drivers (v.
+346.46) installed for the kernel module.

 Build
 -----